MarkEwer/RecordPlayer/ME.Kanban.Requirements/Actors/Manager.md

     And
 ```

-#### Generate a report showing the task cycle time for a given time period
+#### STORY: Generate a report showing the task cycle time for a given time period

 ```Gherkin
 Scenario: View Cycle Time Report